-As a summary, not only several of these BCG strains have maintained their stability at the genome level, but differences which are well known between strains never translated either as an anti-tuberculosis vaccine or in NMIBC in meaningful clinical differences.
-We believe that part of the explanation comes from the mechanism of action of BCG in the prophylaxis of bladder cancer recurrences/progression^{16,17}.
-One should never forget that the doses we instill in the bladder are astronomical compared to the anti-tuberculosis vaccine.
-BCG are live attenuated mycobacteria made of numerous subcomponents which are both antigenic and able to induce very strong cellular immune responses16.
-They key word as often in biology is redundancy.
+As a summary, not only have several of these BCG strains maintained their stability at the genome level, but differences, which are well-known between strains, never translated either as an anti-tuberculosis vaccine or in NMIBC into meaningful clinical differences.
+We believe that part of the explanation comes from the mechanism of action of BCG in the prophylaxis of bladder cancer recurrences/progression.^{16,17} One should never forget that the doses we instill in the bladder are astronomical compared to the anti-tuberculosis vaccine.
+BCG are live, attenuated mycobacteria made of numerous subcomponents, which are both antigenic and able to induce very strong cellular immune responses.16 The key word, as it often is in biology, is redundancy.
 Many subcomponents of the BCG, irrespective of the strain, are able to drive a robust and necessary TH1 response.
-This ultimately will lead to the elimination of tumor cells.
-Because so many components, both from the BCG wall, membrane or secreted by the live attenuated mycobacteria16 are able to unleash the immune cascade ultimately resulting in tumor cell killing, it is likely, given all the evidence which is available, from the genetics, epidemiology, and the clinical perspective that the variability in sub-strains does not play any major role, if any at all.
+This will ultimately lead to the elimination of tumor cells.
+Because so many components ---from the BCG wall, membrane, or secreted by the live attenuated mycobacteria16 - are able to unleash the immune cascade ultimately resulting in tumor cell killing, it is likely, given all the evidence that is available from the genetics, epidemiology, and clinical perspective, that the variability in sub-strains does not play a major role, if any at all.

-We live at a time of shortages in BCG which may affect patients' management and when patients are in dire need of these intravesical treatments.
-The available evidence does not suggest that the introduction in the Canadian or North American market of established BCG strains in other countries, which have produced adequate prophylaxis in NMIBC, would be in any way harmful or detrimental to the wellbeing of Canadian patients.
-Ideally though, more research to show equivalence between strains should be encouraged as only one randomized study with a limited number of patients has addressed this specific point.
+We live at a time of shortages in BCG that may affect patients' management and when patients are in dire need of these intravesical treatments.
+The available evidence does not suggest that the introduction of established BCG strains from other countries, which have produced adequate prophylaxis in NMIBC, would be in any way harmful or detrimental to the wellbeing of Canadian patients.
+Ideally though, more research to show equivalence between strains should be encouraged, as only one randomized study with a limited number of patients has addressed this specific issue.